MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 ## Setting up a collapsible hierarchy

-A collapsible hierarchy is similar to the fixed indented, except for the properties that you must set.
+In a collapsible, users can collapse and expand parent rows to show and hide child records.
+Setting up a collapsible hierarchy is similar to the fixed indented, except for the properties that you must set.
 A collapsible hierarchy involves three properties: IndentColumn, ShowsAsTree, and TreeInitialState.

 ![Fixed indented list](media/collapsible-tree.png "Fixed indented list")